Yelling AND NAGGING...

 - I noticed my kids’ relationships with each other started getting better.
 They were playing together, creating imaginary scenarios in the backyard together, and getting along!

-All of a sudden I didn’t have to do a load of laundry every day, and I wasn’t spending hours standing at the kitchen sink either.
+All of a sudden, I didn't have to spend my weekend catching up on laundry or spend hours at the kitchen sink.

 This Will Work For You Too!